nrobb/TASTER_site/_posts/2016-01-10-special-effect.md

 ---
 Video games are hugely popular, [with around 70% of Britons playing them](http://www.theguardian.com/technology/2014/sep/17/women-video-games-iab), and the global games market [expected to be worth over $100 billion by 2017]( http://www.polygon.com/2015/4/22/8471789/worldwide-video-games-market-value-2015).
 According to some sources, [20% of casual gamers have some form of disability]( http://gameaccessibilityguidelines.com/why-and-how).
 These numbers make it obvious that making video games accessible for people with disabilities is an important and worthwhile task.

 Fortunately, [guidelines]( http://gameaccessibilityguidelines.com/) [exist]( http://www.includification.com/) to help game developers do just that.
 These guidelines offer well-founded advice for overcoming gamers’ disabilities in 4 key areas: cognitive, vision, hearing and mobility.
-As such guidelines make clear, the majority of these problems can be overcome at the design phase.
+As such guidelines make clear, the majority of these problems can be overcome through design.
 For example:

 - Design your game to use the simplest possible control system (cognitive, motor)
 - Allow controls to be customised so players can use different buttons for different tasks (motor)